+Figure 4: Cartographic vs. topological representation

+In inter-disciplinary programs, inter-program collaboration and cross-domain research projects, the catchment is addressed as the monitoring and reporting unit whereby monitoring stations are usually placed on a flowline in relation to identified reference points.
+Across administrative jurisdictions, the catchment is the agreed unit of water resources assessment and management.
+For example at a national scale the “Hydrologic Unit Code” (HUC) is defined by the US Geological Survey for the National Water Information System (NWIS).
+[7] Another example are the so-called “River Basin Districts” of the European Water Framework Directive [6] designated not to administrative or political boundaries, but rather to the natural hydrologic unit.

 Catchment and catchment representation

 The core concept of HY_Features model is that a study of the Hydrology phenomenon will reflect common concepts of the real world by specific modeled features (as per ISO 19109 General Feature Model).
-Depending on the scientific concern, the relevant hydrologic feature may represent different aspects of the Hydrology phenomenon. ecognized as the unit of study across hydrologic disciplines, catchment may be represented in various sub-domain models Catchment area, catchment boundary (watershed), flowpath hydrographic or channel network, but also the hydrometric network of stations are alternative views representing catchment
+Depending on the scientific concern, the relevant hydrologic feature may represent different aspects of the Hydrology phenomenon.

+Recognized as the unit of study across hydrologic disciplines, a catchment may be represented in various sub-domain models, including by a simple tree network of blue lines, or the network of catchments.
+Catchment boundary (watershed), catchment area, a linear flowpath, the hydrographic or channel network and also the hydrometric network of stations are alternative views representing the same catchment, whereby each data product represents exactly one catchment.
+Figure 5 shows different types of geospatial data overlaying the represented Missouri region.